 There are over 25 rooms to explore*, from the magnificent Painted Hall, regal State Rooms, restored Sketch Galleries and beautiful Sculpture Gallery.

 Please note that we do not allow prams, pushchairs or rucksack style baby carriers in the house.
-We do have a limited supply of alternative baby-carrying equipment.
+We do offer a limited supply of alternative baby-carrying equipment.
 Please ask staff on arrival at the house.